 [Pronouns: she/ her/ hers]

-Liz Derias is co-director at CompassPoint.
-In the context of shared leadership across our practice, the Co-Director role takes on the highest level of accountability in ensuring that CompassPoint is values-driven, sustainable, and ultimately impactful in supporting leaders, organizations, and movements committed to social justice realize their full power.
+Liz Derias is Co-Executive director at CompassPoint.
+In the context of shared leadership across our practice, the Co-Executive Director role takes on the highest level of accountability in ensuring that CompassPoint is values-driven, sustainable, and ultimately impactful in supporting leaders, organizations, and movements committed to social justice realize their full power.

 Liz is committed to economic and racial justice for all communities.
 She has over 20 years of national and international social justice, youth and community organizing, popular education training, and policy and advocacy experience.
 Liz has served as the Senior Manager of Health Policy with the Greenlining Institute leading advocacy efforts for affordable and accessible healthcare for California's communities of color.
 She served as a National Training Director with the Praxis Project; a Washington, DC-based intermediary organization focused on economic and racial justice.
 Liz fought for educational justice and finance reform for California’s public school students through the Kids Count campaign of Youth Together.
 She led the very first West Oakland Youth Center Planning and Development Project in collaboration with Leadership Excellence and the City of Oakland and returned to serve as its inaugural full-time Executive Director.
 As the Educational Program Coordinator for SOUL, she led national training programs in popular education and youth and community organizing.
 She is an alum of the Movement Activist Apprenticeship Program of the Center for Third World Organizing.